openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 }
 ```

-## Issuer Support for Trusted Federations
+## Issuer Support for Federations/Trust Schemes

-Often RPs will want to request verifiable credentials from an issuer who is a member of a trusted federation, rather than from a specific issuer, for example, a "BSc Chemistry Degree" credential from a US University rather than from a specifically named university.
+Often RPs will want to request verifiable credentials from an issuer who is a member of a federation or trust scheme, rather than from a specific issuer, for example, a "BSc Chemistry Degree" credential from a US University rather than from a specifically named university.

-In order to facilitate this, federations will need to determine how an issuer can indicate in a verifiable credential that it is a member of one or more federations.
+In order to facilitate this, federations or trust schemes will need to determine how an issuer can indicate in a verifiable credential that it is a member of one or more federations/trust schemes.
 Once this is done, the RP will be able to create a `presentation_definition` that includes this filtering criteria.
 This will enable the wallet to select all the verifiable credentials that match this criteria and then by some means (for example, by asking the user) determine which matching verifiable credential to return to the RP.
-Upon receiving this verifiable credential, the RP will be able to call its federation API to determine if the issuer is indeed a member of the federation that it says it is.
+Upon receiving this verifiable credential, the RP will be able to call its trust method API to determine if the issuer is indeed a member of the federation/trust scheme that it says it is.

-Indicating the federations that an issuer is a member of may be achieved by defining a `termsOfUse` property [@!VC_DATA].
+Indicating the federations/trust schemes that an issuer is a member of may be achieved by defining a `termsOfUse` property [@!VC_DATA].

 Note: [@!VC_DATA] describes terms of use as "can be utilized by an issuer ... to communicate the terms under which a verifiable credential ... was issued."

 The terms of use comprises a type, followed by type-specific parameters.
-The type, which is a URI, is used to indicate the particular trust method used by the federation, and then the trust method determines how the trusted federations are identified.
+The type, which is a URI, is used to indicate the particular trust method used by the federation/trust scheme, and then the trust method determines how the trusted federations are identified.

 The following terms of use may be defined: